jonaspleyer/cellular_raza-homepage/content/showcase/semi-vertex-model.md

 ### Initial State

 Cells are placed in a perfect hexagonal grid such that edges and vertices align.
-The only distrinction between the cells is their varying growth factor as described earlier.
+The only distrinction between the cells is their varying growth rate as described earlier.

 ![](/showcase/semi-vertex-model/snapshot-00000000000000000050.png)